DanB91/dcpu/dcpu-asm/README.md

 The available debug data may be expanded at some point to include more data.

-To see this being used, refer to the the `dcpu-test` program.
+To see this being used, refer to the `dcpu-test` program.

 ### Dependencies